WhiteflagProtocol/whiteflag-api/docs/md/modules.md

 ## Protocol modules

 All Whiteflag protocol features and logic is implemented in the protocol modules in `lib/protocol`.
-The protocol implementation is described seperately in [`protocol.md`](protocol.md).
+The protocol implementation is described separately in [`protocol.md`](protocol.md).

 ## Blockchain modules